 The Cal Band is one of few remaining student-run marching bands in the country.
 Our members run rehearsals, choose the songs we play, create the field shows we march, coordinate the trips we take, and advertise our organization throughout the community.
-We have one paid director who serves on our Executive Committee.
+We have one paid university staff director who serves on our Executive Committee.
 The rest of this committee’s members are bandsmen elected by their peers.
-Similarly, the members of the committees on marching, music, administration, public relations, and internal communications are all comprised of selected bandsmen.
-This creates a unique opportunity for our members to familiarize themselves with the workings of the University and to gain valuable work experience and resume material.
-Unlike many other college marching bands in which staff dictates band policy and performances, the Cal Band decides policy and performance schedules through committee vote and popular opinion, thus allowing Bandsmen to become involved in shaping the way the Band is run.
+Similarly, the members of the five committees (PR, Musical Activities, Administrative, Marching, and Internal Relations) are all comprised of selected bandsmen who excel in their respective fields.

-Our 2013 Executive Committee
+Our 2020 Executive Committee

-Carolyn Richter, Senior Manager
+Shannon Kai, Senior Manager

 Our Senior Manager is responsible for all logistical and financial aspects of the Band, and is also our official link to the University.
-She is the person in charge of running the behind-the-scenes work within the Band.
+She is the person in charge of running the behind-the-scenes work within the Band

-Joe Mak, Drum Major
+Mary Mijares, Drum Major

-The Drum Major and his Stunt Committee are responsible for charting full Band performances including Pregame, Halftime, and Postgame field performances.
+The Drum Major and her Stunt Committee are responsible for charting full Band performances including Pregame, Halftime, and Postgame field performances.
 Along with the Director, the Drum Major coordinates, plans, and runs all marching rehearsals.
 This area of leadership is concerned with maintaining and improving the marching excellence of the Band.

-Alyssa Kehlenbach, Student Director
+Dorothy Bechler, Student Director

-Kevin Russell, Executive Secretary
+Ashley Gerrity, Executive Secretary

 Involvement from the Start